MN-MohamedNiyas/Smart-Electricity-Bill-Calculator-Accurate-Fast-User-Friendly-Web-Tool/README.md

 1. Download all project files
 2. Open any online HTML, CSS, JS compiler
-3. Copy and paste the respective code into each section
+3. Copy and paste the HTML code into html section
 4. Run the program

 ⚠️ Note: Do not modify the code structure to ensure proper functionality.